w3f/Grants-Program/applications/samaritan.md

 - **Real-time CRDT-based syncing** for live, conflict-free collaboration
 - **Decentralized identity** using Ethereum and Polkadot wallets
-- **Distributed, self-sovereign storage** powered by IPFS
+- **Smart contract integration** for two-way communication between on-chain events and off-chain logic

 ...all in a single, protocol-native system purpose-built for modern Web3 applications.

 ## Team :busts_in_silhouette:

 ### Team members

 - Name of team leader: Adedeji Adebayo
-- Names of team members: Sacha Lansky
+- Names of team members: Sacha Lansky, Promise Okafor, Daniel Brai

 ### Contact